xdabdoub/TriviaPJ1-SERVER/README.md

 # Task 3 – UDP Client-Server Trivia Game Using Socket Programming
 ## Key Points of the Project
-- Operations are predefined protocols that facilitate communication between the server and the client, representing actions such as JOIN, QUIT, MESSAGE, ANSWER, and REQUEST_INPUT.
+- Operations. are predefined protocols that facilitate communication between the server and the client, representing actions such as JOIN, QUIT, MESSAGE, ANSWER, and REQUEST_INPUT.
 Rather than relying on a continuous while-loop to read the client's input with a Scanner, I decided to implement socket messaging.
-When the client receives the REQUEST_INPUT protocol, it prompts the user for input, then sends the response back to the server using the ANSWER protocol.## Project Description
+When the client receives the REQUEST_INPUT protocol, it prompts the user for input, then sends the response back to the server using the ANSWER protocol.

+## Project Description
 In this task, you are required to implement an interactive multiplayer trivia game using UDP socket programming to test players’ (i.e., clients’) knowledge in a fun and competitive environment.
 The server orchestrates the overall flow of the game, which consists of a series